jjason1/Reunited/README.md

  $ cmake .
  $ make
  ```
- Finally, you can use command like below to run our game.
+ Finally, you can use the command below to run our game.
  ```
 $ ./bin/runMain
 ```